 Before we understand both types of app development, let’s have a look at a quick comparison between hybrid app development and native app development.

-Hybrid App Development vs Native App Development
+What is the difference between Hybrid App Development vs Native App Development?

 |Performance||Slower app performance||Faster app performance|